punitcx/CS639A-Program-Analysis-Verification-and-Testing/README.md

-This was a fruitful, interesting and practical course offered during CS639A at IITK.
+Really enjoyed the course - even though it was a bit hectic!